hannesgook/quadcopter-ble-lora-controller/README.md

 ### 1. Mobile App to Raspberry Pi

 A Flutter app that sends joystick values, throttle, and PID parameters over BLE.
+BLE is used only for short-range communication between the mobile app and the Raspberry Pi.

 ### 2. Raspberry Pi to Arduino

 The Raspberry Pi receives BLE packets, bridges them through LoRa, and transmits them to the Arduino flight controller.
+LoRa provides long-range communication with the drone.

 ### 3. Arduino Flight Controller

-The Arduino receives LoRa packets, parses control inputs, reads IMU data (MPU6050), runs a Madgwick filter, computes PID corrections, and drives four ESCs for quadcopter stabilization.
+The Arduino (ATmega328P in my case) receives LoRa packets, parses control inputs, reads IMU data (MPU6050), runs a Madgwick filter, computes PID corrections, and drives four ESCs for quadcopter stabilization.

 ## Quadcopter Prototype